 Some helpful tips that I’ve been using for my first week back at school are:

 Regardless of playground politics, I knew that I would much rather have friendly acquaintances and classmates than hostile ones.
 Sometimes that might not necessarily be something that I can control, but it is something I can influence to the best of my abilities.

 2. Work out a sustainable and healthy timetable.

 It’s no exaggeration when former high schoolers say that senior years are a whole step higher than your junior years.
 There’s this thing called the Syllabus and everyone has their A-game on.
 It helps to relieve any unnecessary school-induced stress by ensuring you are on top of your work from day dot.
 It may take a week, a term, maybe even the better half of a year — but you must prevail at some point.
 A simple reward system is effective here: plan a study schedule that doesn’t impede on your sleep schedule, and reward yourself every time you complete a task.

 1. Don’t lose the things that bring you joy.

 Contrary to my last pointer, it’s essential that you don’t ever drop the things that make you happy.
-Whether it be watching tennis matches, watching movies, reading book — don’t completely banish them from your life.
+Whether it be watching tennis matches, watching movies, reading books — don’t completely banish them from your life.
 Mini stress-relievers do wonders on your mental health, and can be tied into a rewards system for every time you tick something off your to-do list.
 This pointer may fly over your head, and you may be thinking that it just isn’t possible to do the things you love without compromising your grades.
 If you love it, you’ll make it work.
 In all honesty, if whatever you’re doing — excessive school work, unhealthy sleep schedules — forces you to lose the things that bring you joy, it probably isn’t worthwhile.